-A major challenge for Dutch participation in UN missions is the skeptical attitude of the current government.
-Although it is presently under resignation, the overall sentiment concerning UN operations in Dutch politics has become less positive.
+The overall sentiment concerning UN operations in Dutch politics has become less positive.
 UN missions increasingly have an image problem.
 The financial crisis and subsequent budget cuts have also resulted in significant reductions and restructuring in the army, navy, and air force.
-Capabilities for peacekeeping operations are thus decreasing and may decline further.
+Capacities for peacekeeping operations are thus decreasing and may decline further.
 In addition, Dutch politics and public generally have become more inward looking, and therefore the traditional Dutch focus on international security is shifting more towards national security.
 Partly as a result of the deployment in Afghanistan, public support for international missions is declining.
 Lastly, officials at the Ministry of Foreign Affairs and the Ministry of Defense see NATO as a more efficient and professional framework for cooperation than the UN.

-A new government may change this discourse.
-Mid-2014, the Dutch military contribution to ISAF will end, and a newly elected government will have spare military capacity.
+The Rutte II government is more outward looking than Rutte I. National and economic interests and international "responsibility" largely determine the Dutch contribution to peace operations.
 The military itself may prefer participation in UN operations to no international deployments at all.
 Participation in UN missions is likely to maintain the legitimacy of the armed forces, while non-deployment strengthens those who argue for further defense cuts.
-Although financial considerations have never played a key role in Dutch peacekeeping contributions, the economic crisis may make participation in UN operations more attractive than NATO or EU operations as UN reimbursements cover part of the actual expenditures.

 Nonetheless, the Netherlands will have to overcome a psychological hurdle if it is to deploy larger infantry contingents to UN operations.
-It is more like that the Netherlands could provide specialist niche capabilities and enablers.
+It is more likely that the Netherlands provides specialist niche capabilities and enablers.